keu/docs/learn/airflow-snowflake.md

 ### Snowflake and enhanced observability with OpenLineage

-The [OpenLineage project](https://openlineage.io/) integration with Airflow lets you obtain and view lineage data from your Airflow tasks.
-As long as an extractor exists for the operator being used, lineage data is generated automatically from each task instance.
+The [OpenLineage project](https://openlineage.io/) integration with Airflow lets you obtain and view lineage metadata from your Airflow tasks.
+As long as an extractor exists for the operator being used, lineage metadata is generated automatically from each task instance.
 For an overview of how OpenLineage works with Airflow, see [OpenLineage and Airflow](airflow-openlineage.md).

 The SnowflakeOperator, SnowflakeOperatorAsync, SQLColumnCheckOperator and SQLTableCheckOperator all have an extractor, which allows you to use lineage metadata to answer the following questions across DAGs: